-Shared Care host families (carers) provide weekend or short term planned support in order to provide existing carers with a short break (respite) and to provide individuals with opportunities to have new experiences.
+Shared Lives Carers provide weekend or short term planned support in order to provide existing carers with a short break (respite) and to provide individuals with opportunities to have new experiences.
 Long term placements are provided when an adult requires long term accommodation, similar to a fostering arrangement.